TestFX/TestFX/README.md

 Simple and clean testing for JavaFX.

-TestFX requires a minimum Java version of 8 (1.8).
+TestFX requires a minimum Java version of 9.
+If you want to use TestFX with Java 8 you must remain on version `4.0.16-alpha`.

 ## Documentation